Klein-Maskit combination theorem for Anosov subgroups: Free products

-Let $G$ be a real semisimple Lie group with finite center and without compact factors, $X = G/K$ be the associated symmetric space of noncompact type, $\smod$ be a model spherical chamber (a model facet) in the Tits building $\tits X$ of $X$, $\iota : \smod \ra \smod$ be the {\em opposition involution}, and $\tmod\subset \smod$ be an $\iota$-invariant face.
-We will assume some mild conditions on $G$, see \autoref{sec:basics} for more details.
+Let $G$ be a noncompact real semisimple Lie group with a finite center, $X = G/K$ be the associated symmetric space of noncompact type, $\smod$ be a model spherical chamber (a model facet) in the Tits building $\tits X$ of $X$, $\iota : \smod \ra \smod$ be the {\em opposition involution}, and $\tmod\subset \smod$ be an $\iota$-invariant face.
+We will assume some mild conditions on $G$, see \Cref{sec:basics} for more details.

 Our main result is: